 Photographer and cultural worker, in Graz since 2005.
 Formerly active at many festivals such as steirischer herbst, Diagonale and Elevate, she now also works in the back office and bar organisation at Forum Stadtpark.firstname.lastname@example.org

 Sherif takes care of making us all feel comfortable in FORUM STADTPARK.email@example.com

 Photographer and anthropologist Lena and a team of external photographers take care of the photo documentation of our firstname.lastname@example.org

-Mojca works in the bar team, organises corona arrangements and oversees our firstname.lastname@example.org
+Mojca works in the bar team and takes care of the overall bar firstname.lastname@example.org

 The concert organiser and cultural journalist has been with the house since 2013 and is now responsible for finances, press and archives.
 (Photo: Lena Prehal)email@example.com

 Sebastian has been working as a house technician since 2019.
 Together with Arne Glöckner, he takes care for the technical management in the firstname.lastname@example.org